-He said that according to the new land development code, before any developer moves on in the process for approval, they must hold a community meeting to inform residents of their plans.
-The developer was not there for feedback; they were there to simply inform the public of their intentions.
+He said that according to the new land development code before any developer moves on in the process for approval, they must hold a community meeting to inform residents of their plans.
+The developer was not there for feedback; they were there to inform the public of their intentions.

 The developer, Rock Island Storage, LLC, confirmed what Bolton said: the meeting was a just checkpoint in the ongoing process.

-Located on the northeast corner of W. Commercial Boulevard and Rock Island Road, a 1.75 acre property was given to the city by the Chaits of Prestige Homes after they purchased the Sabal Palm and Monterrey Golf courses when they were building homes.
-The city accepted the property and were planning to build a fire station on the lot, but then decided to renovate and improve the station located further east.
+Located on the northeast corner of W. Commercial Boulevard and Rock Island Road, a 1.75-acre property was given to the city by the Chaits of Prestige Homes after they purchased the Sabal Palm and Monterrey Golf courses when they were building homes.
+The city accepted the property and was planning to build a fire station on the lot, but then decided to renovate and improve the station located further east.

 The Chaits sued the city for the land, and a compromise was made to sell the land and split the proceeds.

 The land was purchased by the storage facility company, Rock Island Storage, as a part of the compromise.
-Bolton said that he proposed that the city buy the land for a passive park, instead of selling the land to the storage facility company.
-Gomez argued that the city was in litigation for too long and was time to let it go and City Manager Michael Cernech agreed.
+Bolton said that he proposed that the city buy the land for a passive park instead of selling it to the storage facility company.
+Gomez argued that the city was in litigation for too long and was time to let it go, and City Manager Michael Cernech agreed.

-Bolton said that around a thousand residents from both District 1 and 2 have joined him to help fight the development, but it could prove impossible to win.
+Bolton said that around a thousand residents from both District 1 and 2 had joined him to help fight the development, but it could prove impossible to win.

-An advisory group of city staff and outside agencies making up the development review committee, will meet on Thursday, September 13, 2018 at 9:15 a.m. in room 204 at Tamarac City Hall.
+An advisory group of city staff and outside agencies making up the development review committee will meet on Thursday, September 13, 2018, at 9:15 a.m. in room 204 at Tamarac City Hall.
 The group will review and comment on major development applications and discuss other matters related to new development.
-Dennis Mele of Greenspoon Marder, the designated agent for the property owner, will be requesting approval of the site plan to construct the self-storage facility.
-The meeting is open to the public, however, the public is not allowed to speak.
+Dennis Mele of Greenspoon Marder, the designated agent for the property owner, will request the site plan to construct the self-storage facility.
+The meeting is open to the public.
+However, the public is not allowed to speak.